 A study of the biblical and theological basis for mission education in the church and how this is expressed through the Christian education organizations, programs, and methods of work of Woman's Missionary Union and Brotherhood.
 2 semester hrs.

-4860 Ministry of Christian Education with the Pre-School Child
+4860 Ministry of Christian Education with the Preschool Child special attention to religious development.
+2 semester hrs.

 A study of the basic needs and problems of the preschool child, with special attention to religious development.
 2 semester hrs.